qcri-social/AIDR/Logging-Standards.md

 ## Log message standards

-### What information to include
+## What information to include

 With the above configuration, log4j will automatically include the thread-id, class, and method name in the log file.
 Additionally, your log message must specify:

 * **Collection code** (if available), or collection-id (if available)
 * Classifier code/id, Document id, or whatever information in case the collection code is not available.

-### When to log
+## When to log

+### Panic messages: panic() = error() + event in DB + e-mail

+A panic message signals any anomalous condition in the system that _interrupt this and future operations_, i.e. that will prevent this user and future users from doing what they wanted to do.
+If disk is full, and you need to write to disk, you need a panic message, because it means the next users won't be able to do their operations if this continue like this.

+A panic message does three actions:

+* Log an error
+* Place an event in the database
+* Send an e-mail

+### Severe errors: severe_error() = error() + event in DB

+If you have an error that absolutely needs to be seen by a system administrator, mark it as a severe_error().
+This should create both an error and an entry in the database.

+### Errors and severe errors: error()

+Use error() for any anomalous condition in the system that _interrupts the current operation_, i.e. that prevents users from doing what they wanted to do.
+For instance, if you are writing to a file, but couldn't open the file, log an error.
+If you had any problem that means you couldn't do what the user asked for, log an error.

+Please note that errors arising from incorrect user input (e.g. the user tried to create a collection with a name that already exists) do not constitute a system error and don't need to be logged as such, instead can be optionally logged as warning if needed.

-1. **Before throwing an exception, always create a log entry.**
+Before throwing an exception, always create a log entry.

+### Warnings: warn()

-2. Use warning() for any anomalous condition that _does not interrupt the current operation_, i.e. that still allow users to do what they wanted to do.
+Use warning for any anomalous condition that _does not interrupt the current operation_, i.e. that still allow users to do what they wanted to do.
 For instance, if you are writing lines to a file, but had to skip one line because of some formatting error, log a warning.
-If you received an exception but were able to handle and recover from it, and will continue with the current operation, throw a warning.
+If there was a small problem but you were able to easily deal with it, and will continue with the current operation, throw a warning.
 If you noticed anything strange, but still can proceed, log a warning.

-3. Use error() for any anomalous condition in the system that _interrupts the current operation_, i.e. that prevents users from doing what they wanted to do.
-For instance, if you are writing to a file, but couldn't open the file, log an error.
-If you had any problem that means you couldn't do what the user asked for, log an error.
-Please note that errors arising from incorrect user input (e.g. the user tried to create a collection with a name that already exists) do not constitute a system error and don't need to be logged as such, instead can be optionally logged as info.

-4. Use fatal() for any anomalous condition in the system that _interrupt this and future operations_, i.e. that will prevent this user and future users from doing what they wanted to do.
-If disk is full, and you need to write to disk, do a fatal log, because it means the next users won't be able to do their operations if this continue like this.
+### Normal actions: info()

-4. Use info() for everything else that is part of the normal operation, e.g. startup messages, but remember to log _only once per operation_.
+Use info() for everything else that is part of the normal operation, e.g. startup messages, but remember to log _only once per operation_.
 Don't say info("Opening file ..."), info("Writing to file ..."), info("Closed file ...").
 Instead, do info("Wrote to file ...")

+# Using Apache Log4J in AIDR

 For uniform logging of messages in AIDR modules, we will be using the `Apache log4j` logger: